satyasai22-code/system-design/Pragmatic System Design/cache.md

 - Key - value
 - Limited by RAM(Biggest are 500GB RAM)
 - Supports 100k+ requests/sec on single node
+- has TTL(Time to Live) mechanism(After TTL the key wont be found in cache)
+- TTL is very imp otherwise cache runs out of memory
+- supports persistence(saves from RAM to DISK.
+Imp for Disaster Recovery)
+- If persistence is supported then why not Redis as db?
+No. Redis cant be used as DB as redis persists data into disk for every 1 second(1 sec(not milli sec or micro sec) for better performance).
+In case of crash, we lose data of last second
+- Redis is a remote server.
+So it comes with network latency and added complexity.
+Egs: What should we do when we cant connect to Redis?
+In case of crash can we work with db or other services in the mean time?
+### Data Types
+  - Supports: String, List, Set, Hash and some others
+  - Not supported: JSON or nested data types
 # More Read
  - https://medium.datadriveninvestor.com/all-things-caching-use-cases-benefits-strategies-choosing-a-caching-technology-exploring-fa6c1f2e93aa
  - https://en.wikipedia.org/wiki/Cache_replacement_policies